jboynyc/textnets/docs/tutorial.rst

 .. jupyter-execute::

-   tn.plot(label_nodes=('term', 'doc'),
-           mark_groups=True)
+   tn.plot(label_term_nodes=True,
+           label_doc_nodes=True,
+           show_clusters=True)

-The ``mark_group`` options marks the partitions found by the Leiden community detection algorithm.
+The ``show_clusters`` options marks the partitions found by the Leiden community detection algorithm.
 It identifies document-term groups that appear to form part of the same theme in the texts.

 You may be wondering: Why is the moon drifting off by itself in the network plot?
 That's because the word moon appears exactly once in each document, so